 When you’re attempting to change a system, remember that a system’s primary directive is to preserve itself.
-Unfortunately, this tendency can and will often become unhealthy if the system is optimizing for short-term comfort at the expense of long-term survival or if the system is acting on bad information.
+Unfortunately, this tendency can and often does become unhealthy if the system is optimizing for short-term comfort at the expense of long-term survival, or if it is acting on bad information.

 A couple of examples: